 Justice Ginsburg, joined by Justices Stevens, Souter, and Breyer, dissented.
 The dissent explained that "[a] lawsuit's ultimate purpose is to achieve actual relief from an opponent. . . .
 At the end of the rainbow lies not a judgment, but some action (or cessation of action) by the defendant."
-Thus, "a party 'prevails,' in a true and proper sense, when she achieves, by instituting litigation, the practical relief sought in her complaint."14

-The dissent was alert to the danger of strategic capitulation.
-In the absence of a catalyst theory, defendants on the verge of defeat could avoid attorney's fees by mooting the case, through voluntary conduct, on the eve of trial.
-The dissent approvingly quoted Judge Friendly: "Congress clearly did not mean that where [a Freedom of Information Act] suit had gone to trial and developments made it apparent that the judge was about to rule for the plaintiff, the Government could abort any award of attorney fees by an eleventh hour tender of the information."15 The majority dismissed this concern as "entirely speculative and unsupported by any empirical evidence."16
+Thus, "a party 'prevails,' in a true and proper sense, when she achieves, by instituting litigation, the practical relief sought in her complaint."
+The dissent was alert to the danger of strategic ney's fees by mooting the case, through voluntary conduct, on the eve of trial.
+The dissent approvingly quoted Judge Friendly: "Congress clearly did not mean that where [a Freedom of Information Act] suit had gone to trial and developments made it apparent that the judge was about to rule for the plaintiff, the Government could abort any award of attorney fees by an eleventh hour tender of the information."
+The majority dismissed this concern as "entirely speculative and unsupported by any empiricapitulation.
+In the absence of a catalyst theory.